SK-Adapter: Skeleton-Based Structural Control for Native 3D Generation

 {\bf Derivatives and extensions of 3D generative models.} Following the success of foundational 3D generative frameworks, numerous derivatives have emerged to enhance structural granularity, applicability and editability.
 To improve generation quality and representational efficiency, works\cite{lai2025latticedemocratizehighfidelity3d,jin2025uniartunified3drepresentation,jia2025ultrashape10highfidelity3d} like Ultra3D\cite{chen2025ultra3defficienthighfidelity3d} have explored advanced architectural designs and diverse 3D priors.
 To achieve finer control, part-aware methods\cite{tang2025efficientpartlevel3dobject,yang2025holopartgenerative3damodal,chen2025autopartgenautogressive3dgeneration,dong2025morecontextuallatents3d,yan2025xparthighfidelitystructure} such as OmniPart\cite{yang2025omnipartpartaware3dgeneration}, and BANG\cite{Zhang_2025} introduce generative mechanisms for part-level decomposition.
 Meanwhile, the integration of 3D reconstruction with generation, as seen in Amodal3R\cite{wu2025amodal3ramodal3dreconstruction}, SAM3D\cite{sam3dteam2025sam3d3dfyimages} facilitates more robust reconstruction from partial observations.
 In terms of manipulation, zero-shot editing frameworks\cite{xiang2025structured3dlatentsscalable} such as VoxHammer\cite{li2025voxhammertrainingfreeprecisecoherent} and Nano3D\cite{ye2025nano3dtrainingfreeapproachefficient} enable high-fidelity attribute modifications without extensive retraining.

-{\bf Skeleton-guided generation.} Many works\cite{ye2023ipadaptertextcompatibleimage,ju2023humansdnativeskeletonguideddiffusion,huang2024dreamwaltzgexpressive3dgaussian,wang2024discodisentangledcontrolrealistic,hu2024animateanyoneconsistentcontrollable,tan2024animatexuniversalcharacterimage,wang2025poseanythinguniversalposeguidedvideo,zhang2023addingconditionalcontroltexttoimage,mou2023t2iadapterlearningadaptersdig } in 2D domain have demonstrated that injecting 2D human pose skeletons into diffusion models enables precise manipulation of layout and posture or consistent motion generation for image and video generation.
+{\bf Skeleton-guided generation.} Early work AnimatableDreamer \cite{wang2024animatabledreamertextguidednonrigid3d} generates 3D objects with unstructured skeletons extracted from given videos by canonical score distillation.
+Many works\cite{ye2023ipadaptertextcompatibleimage,ju2023humansdnativeskeletonguideddiffusion,huang2024dreamwaltzgexpressive3dgaussian,wang2024discodisentangledcontrolrealistic,hu2024animateanyoneconsistentcontrollable,tan2024animatexuniversalcharacterimage,wang2025poseanythinguniversalposeguidedvideo,zhang2023addingconditionalcontroltexttoimage,mou2023t2iadapterlearningadaptersdig } in 2D domain have demonstrated that injecting 2D human pose skeletons into diffusion models enables precise manipulation of layout and posture or consistent motion generation for image and video generation.
 Inspired by this success in 2D domain, a recent work SKDream\cite{Xu_2025_CVPR} adopts a ``2D lifting'' strategy, where arbitrary 3D skeletons are projected into 2D maps to condition a multi-view diffusion model\cite{shi2024mvdreammultiviewdiffusion3d}, followed by 3D reconstruction\cite{xu2024instantmeshefficient3dmesh} and UV refinement to generate 3D assets conditioned on the given skeleton.
 However, it suffers from spatial ambiguity in 2D skeleton projection and inconsistency across multi-view images during reconstruction.
-Another work AnimatableDreamer \cite{wang2024animatabledreamertextguidednonrigid3d} generates 4D objects with skeletons extracted from given videos by canonical score distillation.
-As AnimatableDreamer utilizes unstructured and non-editable skeletons extracted from videos and necessitates videos as input, it is completely different from our configuration.
+A concurrent work, Posemaster\cite{Yan_2026_CVPR}, focuses on humanoids and generates 3D humanoids conditioned on a fixed humanoid skeleton with diverse poses.